libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Aethersearch:** This is a websearch/scrape chatbot.

 **File Processor:** This is a chatbot that will let you talk with your own files.
 It supports a variety of formats including Image OCR.

+**Aethersearch:** This is a chatbot that follows the Autonomous Architecture.
+As of now its only tools are DB searches.
+It will decide if it needs its memories, external resources, or both.
+If it needs external resources it will search the web and file scrape DB's from the Aethersearch and File Processor chatbots.

 # Changelog:
 0.043c